 The most common presenting symptoms are one-sided hearing loss and/or tinnitus.
 Vertigo and disequilibrium are relatively uncommon presentations.
 As the tumor expands, it may compress the facial or trigeminal nerves, resulting in decreased facial sensation or facial muscle weakness.
 Late complications include cerebellar and brainstem dysfunction as a result of compression.
 Obstructive hydrocephalus is also possible due to effacement of the fourth ventricle.

-On physical exam, the Weber and Rinne tests and formal audiogram may be used to uncover unilateral sensorineural hearing impairment.
+On physical examination, the Weber and Rinne tests and formal audiogram may be used to uncover unilateral sensorineural hearing impairment.
 Neurologic examination may reveal defects of the fifth and seventh cranial nerves, such as a decreased or absent corneal reflex or hypoesthesia.
 Romberg and Hall-Pike tests are typically normal.

-Patients with neurofibromatosis type II classically develop bilateral vestibular schwannomas at a young age.
+Patients with neurofibromatosis type 2 classically develop bilateral vestibular schwannomas at a young age.
 Other risk factors associated with the development of vestibular schwannomas include childhood exposure to low dose radiation and a history of parathyroid adenoma.

 Vestibular schwannomas are typically slow-growing tumors.
-They usually grow at a rate of 2-4 mm/year, but can occasionally grow as rapidly as 2 cm/year.
+They usually grow at a rate of 2-4 mm/year but can occasionally grow as rapidly as 2 cm/year.
 If treated with current techniques, patients have a very good prognosis with minimal complications.
 However, if left untreated, these tumors eventually lead to lethal brain stem compression or intracranial hypertension.

 D33.3 – Benign neoplasm of cranial nerves

 126949007 – Acoustic neuroma

 - Meniere disease – Constellation of clinical symptoms including episodic vertigo, sensorineural hearing loss, and tinnitus; requires all other causes ruled out